oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-sovereign-controls/implementation.md

 - [4.
 Security Zones](#3-security-zones)

 ## Summary
-This guide covers implementation of principles outlined in the [Sovereign Controls add-on](./readme.md) document.
-As an example we're going to implement restrictions for a German customer using EU Sovereign Cloud and who wants to restrict data to the `eu-frankfurt-2` region.
+This guide covers the implementation of the principles outlined in the [Sovereign Controls add-on](./readme.md) document.
+As an example, we are going to implement restrictions for a German customer using EU Sovereign Cloud who wants to restrict data to the `eu-frankfurt-2` region.
 However, configuration files can be modified to specifically fit the sovereign requirements of any customer.

 ## Requirements
-Sovereign Landing Zone is built on top of the [One-OE](../../blueprints/one-oe/) Landing Zone.
-One-OE is a single operating-entity landing zone utilizing Oracle best practices for deployments in commercial regions.
-Sovereign Landing Zone takes One-OE a step further and modifies it to requirements of customers for Sovereign regulations, either in EU Sovereign Cloud regions or any other OCI deployment models
+Sovereign add-ons can be configured on top of any [OCI landing zone model](https://blogs.oracle.com/cloud-infrastructure/post/new-standardized-oci-landing-zones-framework).
+In this example, the Sovereign Landing Zone is built on top of the One-OE Landing Zone.[One-OE](../../blueprints/one-oe/) is a single operating-entity landing zone utilizing Oracle best practices for deployments in commercial regions.
+The Sovereign Landing Zone takes One-OE a step further and modifies it to meet the requirements of customers for sovereign regulations, either in EU Sovereign Cloud regions or any other OCI deployment models.

 ## IAM Layer
 You can find configuration examples for groups, policies, and quotas in [identity.auto.tfvars.json](./identity_svrgn.auto.tfvars.json) file.

 ## 1. Groups
 If a certain user group needs to be restricted to provisioning resources in a specific region, it's recommended to create a region-specific group.
-As IAM Groups are global resources, we denote the region specificity using a naming convention, e.g., `grp-${region}-security-admins`.
+As IAM groups are global resources, we denote the region specificity using a naming convention, e.g., `grp-${region}-security-admins`.
 You can see an example configuration in the [identity.auto.tfvars.json](./identity.auto.tfvars.json) file, section `groups_configuration`.
 These groups can either extend the default groups provided by a landing zone or replace them if only a specific region is required.

 > [!WARNING]
 > Groups and policies controlling access permissions to IAM need to be always applied in the [Home Region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm#The) otherwise they have no effect.